 The Addiction Psychiatry Fellowship emphasizes evidence-based treatments – including psychosocial therapies, behavioral therapies, and psychopharmacology – for a range of substance use disorders.
 Prominent features include:

-• Sub-specialty clinics with UCSF faculty supervision (see “Sites and Rotations”)
+Sub-specialty clinics with UCSF faculty supervision (see “Sites and Rotations”)

-• Adolescent and family treatment experience
+Adolescent and family treatment experience

-• Training in motivational interviewing with nationally recognized experts
+Training in motivational interviewing with nationally recognized experts

-• Psychotherapy training, including supervision with a trained psychoanalyst
+Psychotherapy training, including group psychotherapy supervision

-• Rotation in a private residential addiction treatment center
+Elective rotation in a private residential addiction treatment center

-• Consultation work at two major San Francisco hospitals
+Consultation work at two major San Francisco hospitals

-• Mentorship within national organizations, including the American Academy of Addiction Psychiatry (AAAP), American Society of Addiction Medicine (ASAM) and California Society of Addiction Medicine (CSAM)
+Mentorship within national organizations, including the American Academy of Addiction Psychiatry (AAAP), American Society of Addiction Medicine (ASAM) and California Society of Addiction Medicine (CSAM)

-• Opportunities to teach UCSF medical students, residents, and fellows
+Opportunities to teach UCSF medical students, residents, and fellows

-• All sites located in the San Francisco area, near many local sites and amenities
+All sites located in the San Francisco area, near many local sites and amenities

 Applying to the Addiction Psychiatry Fellowship

-We have filled our class for the 2023-2024 academic year.
-We will accept applications for the 2024-2025 academic year starting in summer 2023.
+We have filled our class for the 2026-2027 academic year and are now accepting applications for the 2027-2028 academic year.

-Applicants must have completed an ACGME-accredited general adult residency in psychiatry and have a valid, completely unrestricted California medical license, DEA-X license to prescribe buprenorphine, and California ePDMP login (CURES) prior to the starting date (July 1).
+Applicants must have completed an ACGME-accredited general adult residency in psychiatry and have a valid, completely unrestricted California medical license, DEA license to prescribe buprenorphine, and California ePDMP login (CURES) prior to the starting date (July 1).

 How to apply